Editorial Review

 Collagen Peptides Type II for Cartilage Research

-Type II collagen is the predominant structural protein in articular cartilage, comprising approximately 90-95% of the collagen content.
-Collagen peptides derived from type II collagen have been studied extensively for joint health applications through two distinct mechanisms: undenatured type II collagen (UC-II) for immune modulation and hydrolyzed collagen peptides for matrix support.
+Type II collagen is the main structural protein in articular cartilage, making up roughly 90-95% of its collagen content.
+Two distinct types of collagen peptides are studied for joint research: undenatured type II collagen (UC-II) for immune modulation, and hydrolyzed collagen peptides for matrix support.

-Hydrolyzed Collagen Peptides: Hydrolyzed collagen peptides (typically 1,000-5,000 dalton molecular weight) provide bioavailable amino acid building blocks — particularly glycine, proline, and hydroxyproline — that stimulate chondrocyte metabolism and new collagen synthesis.
-Research in Current Medical Research and Opinion (2008) evaluated 10 g daily of hydrolyzed collagen in 147 athletes with activity-related joint pain and demonstrated statistically significant improvements in joint pain during walking, standing, and carrying objects over 24 weeks.
+Hydrolyzed Collagen Peptides: Hydrolyzed collagen peptides (typically 1,000-5,000 dalton molecular weight) provide bioavailable amino acid building blocks.
+The key amino acids — glycine, proline, and hydroxyproline — stimulate chondrocyte metabolism and new collagen production.

 Get Peptide Research Updates